lucaszanella/go-freeling/README.md

 This is a partial port of Freeling 3.1 (http://nlp.lsi.upc.edu/freeling/).

+This is a continuation of the work from https://github.com/advancedlogic/go-freeling, where I'm adding support for all languages.

 License is GPL to respect the License model of Freeling.

 This is the list of features already implemented: